pbrisbin/indirect/README.md

 # Indirect

 Indirect is an executable that can be used to indirectly call other executables.
-It can be useful when can't (or don't want to) change how something is invoked, but what finer control over what is actually invoked.
+It can be useful when you can't (or don't want to) change how something is invoked, but want finer control over what is actually invoked.

 ## Motivating Example

 We use [Fourmolu][] to format Haskell code in a large team across a number of projects.
-How that code is formatted differs slightly from version to version, so we all have to agree on the version we use -- otherwise two folks working on the same code over time might repeatedly reformat each others work back and forth -- causing confusion and frustration each time.
+How that code is formatted differs slightly from version to version, so we all have to agree on the version we use.
+Otherwise, two folks working on the same code over time might repeatedly reformat each others work back and forth, causing confusion and frustration each time.

+[fourmolu]: #todo

 Keeping these versions correct is not trivial.
 Some editor tooling makes it difficult to ensure its "format on save" feature calls a given executable, and almost none make it easy to have that executable differ project to project.

+There are solutions for this.
+Nix is the hammer that works for all nails, but this project explores a lighter, more surgical solution.

-With `indirect` installed and symlinked as the `fourmolu` on `$PATH`, invoking naively (as editor tooling will do) will consult a configuration file to determine which actual executable to invoke based on some rules.
+With `indirect` installed and symlinked as the `fourmolu` on `$PATH`, invoking it naively (as editor tooling will most often do) will consult a configuration file to determine which _actual_ executable to invoke.

 Additionally, `indirect` can install the executable if necessary, using the instructions given in the same configuration file.

 ## Installation